Pi-0r-Tau/SPSearchReverseEng/README.md

 # SPSearchReverseEng
-An attempt to reverse engineer SharePoint Online Search using known variables
+An attempt to reverse engineer SharePoint Online Search using known variables, simple but a first attempt nevertheless.
 # Page Ranking System

 This project contains a Dash application designed to evaluate and display the ranking of web pages based on various metrics.
 The application allows users to input details about web pages and calculates scores for relevance, freshness, and user interaction to determine a final ranking score.